vaLski/docs/v2.1/online-schema-changes.md

 <img src="{{ 'images/v2.1/online-schema-changes.png' | relative_url }}" alt="Online schema changes diagram" style="border:1px solid #eee;max-width:100%" />

+## Limitations

+There are limitations on how you can use schema changes in transactions.
+This stems from the fact that schemas are cached on every node.

++ There are already 2 versions; one cached, one written.

++ You can do transactions on the ones that are written, but not the ones that are cached.

++ This isn’t well explained in our docs.

+In the wild this shows up like this: create index + select that references the index in the same transaction.

++ Usability through better error messages: Today CRDB will say “index not found” or “column not found” -- however the user clearly sees column in the transaction.
+This is confusing

++ This isn’t as bad as it used to be because we fixed a problem in 2.1 because we can now add the create table as part of a txn.

+How often do users change schemas within transactions?
+What is the benefit of addressing this?
+What should we fix, and what should we document?

+Can’t make this “just work” since its a txn across ALL nodes.
+It would be weird to make it work since all other txns would have to wait.
+Not worth the effort.
+Docs work needs to be done here.

 ## See Also

 + [ALTER TABLE][alter]